 June – Korean Melons

 Korean melons are called Chamoe and are a popular fruit during the hot summertime in Korea.
 Most come from the North Gyeongsang Province.
 Korean melons are not as sweet as melons.
-However, they have that nice crunch to them which is great for snacking.
+However, they have that nice crunch, which is great for snacking.
 The best way to have them is chilled without the skin and the seeds.
 It is a must-try when you visit Korea.

 July – Campbell Early Grapes

 Grape harvesting in Korea starts in July and lasts until September.
 Campbell Early grapes are the most popular in Korea (60%) and the most delicious.
 These are larger grapes with a few seeds inside.
 The seeds can be swallowed or spit out.
-It is rich in vitamins and sugar which make it an effective solution for skincare and fatigue recovery.
+It is rich in vitamins and sugar, making it an effective solution for skin care and fatigue recovery.
 Furthermore, it is also loaded with potassium which promotes sodium excretion and helps control blood pressure.

 August – Peach

 Korea offers some of the softest and juiciest peaches in the world.
 You will be able to find fruit trucks in Korea during August that sell these delicious Korean peaches.
 Korean peaches are mainly produced in Gyeonggi-do and Chungcheong-do.
 The most popular peach brand in Korea is Hatsarae which has a 7-day shelf-life at room temperature.
-In Korea, it is highly recommended to eat them at room temperature for the best flavors.
+Eating them at room temperature in Korea is highly recommended for the best flavors.

 September – Apples

-Koreans love to eat apples in the fall and their top choice are the Fuji apples.
+Koreans love to eat apples in the fall; their top choice is Fuji apples.
 In addition, there is even an apple festival in Cheongsong for those interested in picking apples in Korea.
-Some older generations use the peeled skin as moisturizers for their skin!
+Some older generations use peeled skin as a moisturizer for their skin!

 October – Korean Pear